-Reading Comprehension in the CAT 2012, like all the previous CAT exams, will test your ability to understand the following facts:
+CAT 2023 will be held in November 2023.
+Reading Comprehension in the CAT 2023, like all the previous CAT exams, will test your ability to understand the following facts:

 •The nuances of the written word